Shellac (band): Legacy

 Writing for Drowned in Sound, Benjamin Bland said that, "Big Black and Shellac are surely the two most influential 'noise rock' groups there have ever been.
 Hundreds of bands have sounded like them, and in all probability so will hundreds more.
 Who can blame them?
 When a shadow that large looms over an entire subgenre of music, it’s hard not to be influenced by it, let alone ignore it altogether."

-John Robb, music critic and frontman of British post-punk band The Membranes, called Shellac "the finest rock band on the planet.
+John Robb, music critic and frontman of British post-punk band the Membranes, called Shellac "the finest rock band on the planet.
 This is the rock band that the rest of us in our bands [...] have had to measure ourselves against and if we are found wanting then we have to cower behind rocks and attempt to revive our measly offerings until they measure up."
 Vish Khanna expanded on their influence, noting that "[t]he band's sense of empathy, great storytelling, interpersonal politics and black humour are not necessarily uncommon in post-punk noise-rock bands, but Shellac's path is likely the most distinctive and emulated one."

-Christian Lemach of Whores called At Action Park his favorite noise rock album of all time.
+Christian Lembach of Whores called At Action Park his favorite noise rock album of all time.
 Mike Sullivan of Russian Circles cited the album as a major influence on his guitar-playing, noting that it "literally changed the way [he] looked at music".
-The band has also been cited as an influence by Future Of The Left (who have been described with the moniker "Poundland Shellac"), Kurt Ballou of Converge, Mono, Swing Kids, Karin Dreijer of The Knife, Gilla Band, Black Country, New Road, Jehnny Beth of Savages, Silverchair, My Disco, Gengahr, Dredg, Suicide Dolls, Echo Is Your Love, The Futureheads, KEN Mode and Pile.
+The band has also been cited as an influence by Mclusky (who have been described with the moniker "Poundland Shellac"), Kurt Ballou of Converge, Mono, Swing Kids, Karin Dreijer of The Knife, Gilla Band, Black Country, New Road, Jehnny Beth of Savages, Silverchair, My Disco, Gengahr, Dredg, Suicide Dolls, Echo Is Your Love, The Futureheads, KEN Mode, and Pile.